russelldj/SmokeDetectorOptimization/README.md

 ## Overview

-A good overview is provided in `StreamlinedExperiements.ipynb`.
-This is a jupyter notebook which you can run, but you can also view it in browser.
+Most of the results can be seen using jupyter notebooks which run in your browser.

+An initial toy example that we used at the beginning is presented in `ToyExample.ipynb`.
+An example of actually optimizing based on the 2D plane but using a quadratic time to alarm function is shown in `QuadraticExample.ipynb`.
+The experiments with real data are shown in `Experiements.ipynb`.
+A more through analysis of the optimizer's performance is shown in ``

+3D data which can't be visualized well in a notebook is shown in `vis_3D.py`.

 All the algorithms are in `SDOptimizer.py`

 ## Setup
 When you clone do `git clone --recurse-submodules https://github.com/russelldj/SmokeDetectorOptimization.git` This will include the Platypus multiobjective optimizer library.
 The you will need to `cd Platypus` to enter the directory and execute `python setup.py develop` to make the library accessible.

 You will also need to install a variety of packages.
-Chief among them are `scipy`, `matplotlib`, `pandas`, and likely some others.
+Chief among them are `jupyter`, `scipy`, `matplotlib`, `pandas`, and likely some others.
 They can be installed with the command `pip install <library>` or, if conda is installed `conda install <library>`.
 `tqdm` is easiest to install using `pip install tqdm`

 ## Outputs